DaneshMoradigaravand/PanPred/README.md

-# Prediction of antibiotic resistance in Escherichia coli from large-scale pan-genome data
+# Prediction of antibiotic resistance in *Escherichia coli* from large-scale pan-genome data
-Danesh Moradigaravand

-# Machine Learning aided Prediction of Plasmid Permsiveness

 ## Table of contents
 1. [Citation](#citation)